FilOzone/filecoin-services-payments/README.md

 Retrieves all rails where the given address is the payee for a specific token.

-- **When to use:** Useful for UIs or service provider-side applications to list all incoming payment rails.
+- **When to use:** Useful for UIs or payee-side applications to list all incoming payment rails.
 - **Parameters**:
   - `payee`: The payee's address.
   - `token`: The ERC20 token contract address.